-We’ve moved into fall and in some part of the country Backyard Movie Night is still possible.
-In other, cooler parts of the country that chill in the air means its the perfect evening for a family movie indoors.
-We’re still running Hinokio as our Movie of the Month.
-We’ve put up some reviews of the film so check out the reviews and then stream the film for your family!
+We’ve moved into fall when the weather begins to change.
+In some part of the country Backyard Movie Night is still possible; in other parts of the US that chill in the air means its a perfect evening for an indoor family movie night.
+This month our Movie of the Month is Stella and the Star of the Orient.

 If these recipes don’t seem right for your family, just search the internet.
-We looked for easy recipes from Japan.
+We looked for easy traditional recipes from Germany.

 Ideas for art/writing your kids could create: